-The Amazon Fire 4K TV is one of the best ways to bring streaming apps and voice control to the biggest screen in your house.
+The Amazon Fire TV Stick 4K is one of the best ways to bring streaming apps and voice control to the biggest screen in your house.
 It's easy to use, a doddle to set up, and best of all, cheap.
 Very cheap.
-If that wasn't tempting enough, Amazon regularly discounts it, making it even more of a bargain.

 But should you actually buy one?
 Let's find out.

-Should you buy an Amazon Fire 4K TV?
+Should you buy an Amazon Fire TV Stick 4K?

 For a start, you should only buy this streaming stick if you already have a 4K television (or are looking to get one).
-But assuming you have one, the Amazon Fire 4K TV will offer you a smörgåsbord of great functionality.
+But assuming you have one, the Amazon Fire TV Stick 4K will offer you a smörgåsbord of great functionality.

-With HDR support, the Fire 4K TV will make sure you get all the punch and pop in the picture as it can muster, as well as offering a range of other catch-up services such as BBC iPlayer, ITV Hub, All 4, Demand 5 – not to mention other video sites including Netflix and YouTube, following a recent truce with Google
+With HDR support, the Fire TV Stick 4K will make sure you get all the punch and pop in the picture as it can muster, as well as offering a range of other catch-up services such as BBC iPlayer, ITV Hub, All 4, Demand 5 – not to mention other video sites including Netflix and YouTube, following a truce with Google

-Even if you have smart-services built into your TV, you might prefer the layout and ergonomics of the Fire 4K TVs user interface.
+Even if you have smart-services built into your TV, you might prefer the layout and ergonomics of the Fire TV Stick 4K's user interface.
 Or, you might want to simply shout your commands, as this streaming box comes with Alexa (Amazon's voice assistant) built in.
 Say the word and it'll start playing a particular show, open apps, or navigate to genres – as well as answering trivia questions and checking on the weather.

 Don't have a 4K TV?
-Consider the standard Amazon Fire TV streaming stick, which has many of the same features and costs even less money.
+Consider the standard Amazon Fire TV Stick, which has many of the same features and costs even less money.

 Check out the best streaming devices and services